Participation in Social Action and Protest

 Professor Eli McCarthy and the DC Peace Team offer virtual training.
 Check out the DC Peace Team schedule when includes workshops on Community Safety for Election Scenarios and Active Bystander Intervention.

 Unfamiliar with nonviolence?
 Listen to episodes of the Cafe Miniseries from Nonviolent Peaceforce and reflect on the relevance of the global use of unarmed civilian protection for the United States context.

-This Election has surfaced many social injustices related to citizen participation.
+There are many social injustices related to citizen participation in protest and social action.
 You may have experienced these injustices.
 This may be new information for you.
 We encourage you to listen to your fellow Hoyas.
 Check out these blog posts at the GU Journal on Poverty Law and Policy and commit to being better informed about our democracy.